Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Preliminaries

-A supporting hyperplane of a set $S \in \R^{d}$ is a hyperplane that has both of the following two properties: (i) $S$ is entirely contained in one of the two closed half-spaces bounded by the hyperplane, and (ii) $S$ has at least one boundary-point on the hyperplane.
+A supporting hyperplane of a closed convex set $S \subset \R^{d}$ is a hyperplane that has both of the following two properties: (i) $S$ is entirely contained in one of the two closed half-spaces bounded by the hyperplane, and (ii) $S$ intersected with the hyperplane is nonempty. \begin{definition}[Strictly convex set] A convex set $S \subset \R^d$ is said to be strictly convex if any supporting hyperplane to $\mathrm{Cl}(S)$ touches $\mathrm{Cl}(S)$ at only one point. \end{definition}